 Learn More About Our Work

 Through our affiliation with the Russ College Department of Mechanical Engineering, CAMP offers both undergraduate and graduate students opportunities to acquire engineering experience in real-world applications.
-For more information about current research opportunities, contact Dr. Frank F. Kraft at 740.597.1478.
+For more information about current research opportunities, contact us at 740.593.1553.